apache/spark/docs/sql-programming-guide.md

 # SQL statements can be run by using the sql methods provided by `sqlContext`.
 teenagers <- sql(sqlContext, "SELECT name FROM people WHERE age >= 13 AND age <= 19")

-# Alternatively, a DataFrame can be created for a JSON dataset represented by
-# an RDD[String] storing one JSON object per string.
-anotherPeopleRDD <- parallelize(sc, list('{"name":"Yin","address":{"city":"Columbus","state":"Ohio"}}'))
-anotherPeople <- jsonRDD(sqlContext, anotherPeopleRDD)
 {% endhighlight %}
 </div>